-Claims by unitholders against the Management Company or Depositary may no longer be asserted under the law once five years have expired since the claim arose; the arrangements contained in Article 15 of the Management Regulations are exempted from this.
+Claims by unitholders against the Management Company or Depositary may no longer be asserted under the law once five years have expired since the claim arose; the arrangements contained in Article 16 of the Management Regulations are exempted from this.

 The presentation period for dividend coupons is five years from the publication of the distribution announcement.
 Income which is not claimed within the presentation period shall be returned to the sub-fund after this time limit has expired.
-However, the Management Company has the option to choose whether to redeem distribution coupons at the expense of the sub-fund after the
+However, the Management Company has the option to choose whether to redeem distribution coupons at the expense of the sub-fund after the presentation period has elapsed.

-Article 17 Governing law, jurisdiction and contractual language
+Article 18 - Governing law, jurisdiction and contract language